Ultimate-Mods/TE2UMM/README.md

 Before, to give an item, I was just checking all items instances that already exists, pick the one the player wanted, then moved it to the player.

 Now, I use "Unused" items from the instances (they are empty items and there are like 400 of them), then put the ItemDataID of the item the player wants, then move the unused item to the player inventory.

+## The Prison overwrite system

+You will have a menu with every prisons, click which one you want, then it will overwrite Center Perks 2.0 to the prison you clicked.

+Saving and loading works.
+No issues found